kachroolab/kachroolab/classes/BIOL367_fall_2019.md

 [Lecture 14]

 **QUIZ#2 [Covering Lectures 7-13] on TOP HAT.
 The quiz will start at 10:45am after lecture 14.
-Follow these guidelines for how to take quiz on TOPHAT: I recommend using PC or Mac for the quiz rather than apps on mobiles/tablets**
+I strongly recommend using browsers on PC or Mac for the quiz rather than apps on mobiles/tablets.
+Follow these guidelines for how to take quiz on TOPHAT:**

 [How to prep 1](https://github.com/kachroolab/kachroolab/files/2416371/TopHat.1.pdf)